How Replenish Big Bear benefits our water supply, environment, and community

 With a continuous source of clean water, Big Bear Valley's fish and wildlife can continue to thrive.

 Big Bear Valley is home to many rare fish and wildlife whose health depends on healthy habitat and water.
-The high quality water produced through Replenish Big Bear will be added to Shay Pond and Stanfield Marsh Wildlife and Waterfowl Preserve, providing a constant and drought-proof source to restore wetland habitat and sustain our area's diverse species, such as the endangered Unarmored Threespined Stickleback fish.
+The high quality water produced through Replenish Big Bear will be added to Shay Pond (future option) and Stanfield Marsh Wildlife and Waterfowl Preserve, providing a constant and drought-proof source to restore wetland habitat and sustain our area's diverse species, such as the endangered Unarmored Threespined Stickleback fish.

 FOR OUR COMMUNITY

 More water in the Valley means more water for our residents and visitors to enjoy, and a more secure drinking water supply during times of drought.